Get alerts of updates about «Test criteria»

 Waiting for test results

 The main rule is that anyone who has been tested must stay at home until their test result becomes available.
 Household members do not have to be in quarantine.

-There are three exceptions to the main rule:
+There are some exceptions to the main rule:

 - People who have been tested even though they have no symptoms or have not been exposed to infection, do not have to stay at home awaiting a test result.